 5. Write it down!

 If you still have questions or concerns, both Zappos and 6pm.com have been pretty responsive on Twitter.
 You can tweet them or check the site for an email address.
-You can also read this WSJ article for a little more info.
 And for more handy tips like this, make sure you’re a Cool Mom Tech subscriber and follow us on Twitter!